A Conversation with Maria Willison

 Why does the human form attract you so much?

-In an artistic statement you wrote, you said that negative space, dramatic line, and the dichotomy between peace and tension were what you thought about when making a sculpture.
+In an artistic statement, you said that negative space, dramatic line, and the dichotomy between peace and tension were what you thought about when making a sculpture.
 Can you elaborate on that?

 Well, I’ve already talked about negative space, but that integrates with the line of the form.
-Negative space is defined by the empty spaces around the sculpture, whereas the dramatic lines lead the eye through the sculpture.
-The human figure, with its limbs and lines of muscle movement, gives you the chance to really point the viewer’s eye where you want it.
-It’s a cool way to work with the viewer and draw the viewer into the work.
-By establishing the pose, I can both define the figure and move the viewer mentally through the work.
+The empty spaces around the sculpture define negative space, whereas the dramatic lines lead the eye through the sculpture.
+The human figure, with its limbs and lines of muscle movement, gives you the chance to point the viewer’s eye where you want it.
+It’s a cool way to draw the viewer into the work.
+By establishing the pose, I both define the figure and move the viewer mentally through the work.

 Grace & Disgrace